4 US citizens were kidnapped by gunmen in Mexico in case of mistaken identity, US official says | KRDO

 The FBI is seeking the public's help finding them and identifying those responsible.
 The agency announced a reward of $50,000 for their return and the arrest of those involved.
 The FBI said it is cooperating with other federal partners and Mexican law enforcement agencies to investigate the kidnapping.

-Officials in the Mexican state of Tamaulipas said federal and local resources have been activated to locate the missing people.
+Officials in the Mexican state of Tamaulipas said local as well as federal resources have been activated to locate the missing people.

 "From the first moment, communication was established between state and federal authorities to address the criminal event, in which two affected vehicles were located, one of them with license plates from the US state of North Carolina," Tamaulipas Attorney General Irving Barrios Mojica said at a news conference.